NetworkBlockDevice/nbd/doc/proto.md

 accompanied by a string payload to present to a human user.

-A structured reply MAY occupy multiple structured chunk messages (all with the same value for "handle"), and the `NBD_REPLY_FLAG_DONE` reply flag is used to identify the final chunk.
+A structured reply MAY occupy multiple structured chunk messages (all with the same value for "cookie"), and the `NBD_REPLY_FLAG_DONE` reply flag is used to identify the final chunk.
 Unless further documented by individual requests below, the chunks MAY be sent in any order, except that the chunk with